-9 Need cite. #
+9Need cite. #

-10 Who was this?
-Is there a D.H.
-Jones?, Perhaps this was William E. "Grumble" Jones, one of Stuart's cavalry brigadiers (killed June 5, 1864 at Piedmont.)
+10No records list a D. H. Jones as a general officer.
+Perhaps this was William E. "Grumble" Jones, one of Stuart's cavalry brigadiers (killed June 5, 1864 at Piedmont.)

-11 Scott, Col. John, "The Black Horse Cavalry," Annals of the War, The Times Publishing Company, Philadelphia, 1879.
+11Scott, Col. John, "The Black Horse Cavalry," Annals of the War, The Times Publishing Company, Philadelphia, 1879.
 Scott states that the date was the anniversary of the Battle of Waterloo.

-rule, the sons of planters who would inherit land and follow the occupation of their forefathers."12
+rule, the sons of planters who would inherit land and follow the occupation of their forefathers."
+12

 When Virginia seceded from the Union, the company was then called into regular service.
-"The Company constituted a part of the force of Virginia Volunteers and were called into the service of the State by the Governor under an ordinance of the State Convention adopted April 17, 1861, and were to serve for the term of one year from April 25, 1861 unless sooner discharged.
+"The Company constituted a part of the force of Virginia Volunteers and was called into the service of the State by the Governor under an ordinance of the State Convention adopted April 17, 1861, and was to serve for the term of one year from April 25, 1861 unless sooner discharged.
 The Company was enrolled for active service by Lt.
 Randolph on May 7, 1861, at Warrenton and was mustered into service by Col. Eppa Hunton."13